Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

     ![Add storage shelf](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/AddStorageShelf.png "[Add storage shelf]")

 2. Click the *Warehouse ID* drop-down list and select the warehouse where you want to create the storage shelf.
     All available warehouses are displayed in the list.

-    > [Info] If you select a warehouse where only one product per shelf is allowed, the [TREE VIEW] button is displayed.
-The [TREE VIEW] button is no longer supported and can be ignored.

-[comment]: <> (Storage shelf: Address drop-down list -> Wenn One product per shelf -> TREE VIEW button, beim Klicken zur Lagerplanung, aber was bewirkt das?
-Oder einfach weglassen?)

 3. Click the *Storage shelf* field and enter a unique number.
 This is the storage shelf ID.